-"What does 'belvedere' mean" I asked our first missionary to the United States.
-"In Italian," she answered, it means 'beautiful scenery, a magnificent view."
+"What does 'belvedere' mean?"
+I asked our first missionary to the United States.
+"In Italian," she answered, "it means 'beautiful scenery, a magnificent view."
 Dr. Young Oon Kim was a former professor, a Korean woman educated in Methodist theology in Canada who had joined our movement by the guidance of Jesus.
 Having mobilized American members to raise the necessary funds by selling candles, this devoted missionary prepared this training center for our international movement.
 Called Belvedere, it is a lovely estate on the Hudson River in Tarrytown, New York.
-I liked the name as it befits a place where people could deeply experience God's love in a serene environment.
+I liked the name as it befits a place where people can deeply experience God's love in a serene environment.

 Beginning in 1972, amid Belvedere's beautiful trees and expansive lawns, our American members and guests were taught the Principle through workshops ranging from a two-day weekend to 100 days.
-My husband gave sermons at 6:00 a.m. every Sunday as well..
+My husband gave sermons at 6:00 a.m. every Sunday as well.
 The training center would often be crowded with young people from all over the world who came to meet my husband and me.

 In the early years I planted yellow daffodils at Belvedere and our nearby East Garden residence and conference center.
-Why Daffodils are the harbingers of spring.
+Why daffodils?
+Daffodils are the harbingers of spring.
 As the first flowers to pierce through the frozen ground after withstanding the cold of winter, they herald the coming of warmth and new life.
 I am always amazed at this providence displayed by Mother Nature and by the strength of the sprouts that appear where snow still remains.
 Roses and lilies that bloom in spring or midsummer are beautiful, but I most appreciate the little daffodil, whose humble, unassuming bloom breaks the spell of the cold winter.
 Called to be the only begotten Daughter and True Mother, my path is to break through the icy grip of human sin and help bring God's blessing to the world.
 I often identify with this lovely flower.

-It was a joy to return to Belvedere for a special event in the summer of 2016 was a joy.
+It was a joy to return to Belvedere for a special event in the summer of 2016.
 It was June 1 and the American members were commemorating the 40th anniversary of the God Bless America rally at Yankee Stadium.
 That 1976 rally was a monumental event for us.
-There my husband proclaimed America's responsibility as the land God prepared to bring the unity of all races, nations and religions through its Christian spirit and foundation.
+There, my husband proclaimed America's responsibility as the land God prepared to bring the unity of all races, nations and religions through its Christian spirit and foundation.

 That God needed to call a Korean movement, the Unification Church of Sun Myung Moon and Hak Ja Han, to remind America of its destiny is somewhat ironic.
-Following God, we sought with all our heart to awaken America, which had fallen into chaos and corruption.
-At that time Father Moon and I were known only as the founders of an emerging religious movement from the East.
-I feel today, a half a century later, as I did then -- desperate with the hope of giving birth to God's peace kingdom.
+Following God, we sought with all our might to awaken America, which had fallen into chaos and corruption.
+At that time, Father Moon and I were known only as the founders of an emerging religious movement from the East.
+I feel today, a half a century later, as I did then - desperate with the hope of giving birth to God's global peace kingdom.

-With this heart, I felt so grateful to the families gathered at Belvedere in 2016 who came to celebrate this 40th anniversary.
+With this heart, I felt so grateful to the families that gathered on that day at Belvedere to celebrate this 40th anniversary.
+It was a sea of daffodils.
 They were in their twenties in 1976, and now here they were, with their children and grandchildren.
-It was a field of daffodils.
-At one point, we sang "You Are My Sunshine."
-It is a simple song but one I will never forget because of its deep significance.
-I was overcome with deep emotion, silently meditating, reliving the memories that flooded through me.
+At one point, we sang, "You Are My Sunshine."
+It is a simple song but one that I will never forget, for to me, and to all gathered on that day, it has deep significance.
+I was overcome with emotion, silently meditating, reliving the memories that flooded through me.